adonath/scipy-2025-gen-ai-jax-for-science-tutorial/README.md

 ### Wrap-Up and Outlook (15 Min)

-Overall, participants will leave with an introduction to generative AI, the scientific JAX ecosystem and, and what can be done with an 'autodifferentiable GPU-capable scipy'.
+Overall, participants will leave with an introduction to generative AI, the scientific JAX ecosystem, and what can be done with an 'autodifferentiable GPU-capable scipy'.
 Concluding topics for further reading include:

 - Sharding and autoparallelism
   - https://jax-ml.github.io/scaling-book/tpus/